marki13mm1/marki13mm1.github.io/minalv1.md

 MINALv1.0
 ---
-MINAL is a license with multiple options. \n
+MINAL is a license with multiple options. <br>
 Options:
 - AT | Attribution   | Other people who share your work MUST mention the original creator of the work.
 - !C | NoCommercial  | Other people who share your work are not allowed monitization of the content.